Configure Xsquash4GitLab in Squash

 .

-To learn more, please visit this page: Manage Squash Configuration File.
+To learn more, please visit the page Manage Squash Configuration File.

 Use Squash TM credentials